Elliptical wing: The semi-elliptical wing

 For a wing to have an elliptical area distribution, it is not necessary for both the leading and trailing edges to be curved.
 If one of these is straight, as in the semi-elliptical planform, the wing may still have an elliptical area distribution.
-Several aircraft of this type have been produced; one of the most successful being the American Seversky P-35.
+Several aircraft of this type have been produced, one of the most successful being the American Seversky P-35.

 During the postwar era, the semi-elliptical wing profile was extensively studied for its ground effect properties; it was postulated that it would be suitable for ground-effect vehicles (which operate close to the water, in ground effect, to avoid the higher induced drag that occurs out of ground effect).
 The low level of induced drag produced by a semi-elliptical wing would be beneficial for these vehicles.

 History

 The British theoretical aerodynamicist Frederick Lanchester was perhaps the first person to write in detail about the elliptical wing, having done so during 1907.
-Ludwig Prandtl independently rediscovered this in 1917–1918.
-Despite this early head-start, the elliptical wing was initially viewed as more a theoretical concept than one for practical application, in part due to the overriding needs to compromise between an aircraft aerodynamic properties and its other design aspects.
+Ludwig Prandtl independently rediscovered this in Lifting-line theory (1917–1918).
+Despite this head-start, the elliptical wing was initially viewed as more a theoretical concept than one for practical application, in part due to the overriding needs to compromise between an aircraft aerodynamic properties and its other design aspects.
 It would be quite some time before practical use of the planform would be made.